SagarSDagdu/Felix-Search/README.md

 When we use the dialer app, all we can type are numbers.
 But if we have to search contacts using name before dialing, felix search can help you.
 As we know, the numpad keys are associated with letters.
 For example, the key 2 is associated with characters d,e,f.
-Felix search utilises combination of these characters to search your contacts and find results An example explaining the above statament is :
+Felix search utilises combination of these characters to search your contacts and find results

+An example explaining the above statament is the following screenshot (Taken from OnePlus's dialer app):

 ![Alt text](Screenshots/felix_screenshot.png)